chelate/MatisseCytometry.jl/README.md

 ```

-Check you are in the main directory by running
+Check what MatCyto thinks the main directory by running `MatisseCytometry.main`.

-Note: If "data" is called something different, you can use MatisseCytometry.set_data_directory(path) to set the name to something other than data.

-this file structure is typically the result of running the steinbock preprocess step
+This file structure is typically the result of running the steinbock preprocess step
 ```
 alias steinbock="docker run -v path/to/data:/data -u $(id -u):$(id -g) ghcr.io/bodenmillergroup/steinbock:0.15.0"